HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

   )
 }}

-Breaking this down to purely the JavaScript shipped, we can see how heavy the JavaScript bundle is for Next.js coming in at 3.5x larger than Astro’s.
+Breaking this down to purely the JavaScript shipped, we can see how heavy the JavaScript bundle is for Next.js coming in at 3.5x larger than Astro's.

 {{ figure_markup(
   image="core-web-vitals.png",